AdamConner-NIKE/Asset-Delivery-Challenge/README.md

 ## Rules

-1. Clone this repo and put your answers in your own repo.
+1. Create a new private repo and put your answers in your own repo.
 We'll ask you to share the link to your repo during the interview.
 2. We expect this should take between 1 and 2 hours to complete.
 If you're not finished after 2 hours, that is ok and you don't need to continue.
 We will simply review what you have finished in that time.
 There are no penalties for extra time, but we won't be adding "bonus points" because you did a bunch of extra work.
 3. Choose between Java or TypeScript for your code.
 We are in the middle of migrating from Java to TS and want you to write in whatever you are most comfortable with.
 4. Use online resources and feel free to copy code as a starting point.
 Your ability to describe what and why is very important.
 We will be comparing your answers to online source and also will ask you to make some in person changes so we are sure you actually know what you are talking about.